Key Auto Insurance Insights for Virginia Residents

 What Affects Your Premium?

-• Your driving record and age
+• Your driving history and age

-• Your ZIP code
+• Your ZIP code and location-specific risks

-• Your vehicle’s age and safety features
+• The value and safety features of your vehicle

-• Your credit score
+• Your credit score (in most cases)

 Thinking About Switching Insurers?